Newsworthy/birddog-P200-VSD/README.md

 - The Gain Limit display will frequently display an error.
 This is due to the API returning an out of range number instead of the actual value.
 Turns out I found a bug in the P200 API that I have reported, and will hopefully be fixed in the future.

-If you find any bugs in this software, please email me at development@newsworthyvision.com
+If you find any bugs in this software, or would like to see more features displayed, please email me at development@newsworthyvision.com